qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    The query should return one feature.

 You should see the rural polygons from the ``Zoning`` layer.
-You will need to save these to a new layer file.
+You will need to save these.

 #.
 In the right-click menu for ``Zoning``, select
    :menuselection:`Export --> Save Features As...`.
 #.
 Save your layer under the :file:`Rasterprac` directory
 #.
 Name the output file :file:`rural.shp`
 #.
 Click :guilabel:`OK`
 #.
-Save the project.
+Save the project

 Now you need to exclude the areas that are within ``250m`` from the edge of the rural areas.